Subaru XT: Drivetrain

 The XT was available with both manual and automatic transmissions.
 85-87 XT Turbos were available as either front-wheel drive or part-time four-wheel drive, while the 85-87 XT non turbo cars were only available as front-wheel-drive.
-The part-time four-wheel-drive system was selectable by a push button atop the shifter.
+The part-time four-wheel-drive system, titled "On-Demand", was selectable by a push button atop the shifter.

 Markets

-Like other Subaru models of the same vintage, the North American market XT was sold in three models: the base-model DL, the better-equipped GL, and the top-of-the-range GL-10.
-Many of the options mentioned above were available only on the GL-10.
-European markets generally only received the XT Turbo 4WD (XT Turbo Allrad in Germany), where the car was sold in small numbers as a halo model.
+Like other Subaru models of the same vintage, the North American market XT was sold in four models: the base-model XT DL, the better-equipped XT GL, the top-of-the-range FWD XT GL-10 Turbo and 4WD XT GL-10 Turbo-Traction.
+Many of the options mentioned above were available only on the GL-10 models.

-Two H4-powered derivatives were sold in Japan: the turbocharged Alcyone VR, and the non-turbocharged Alcyone VS.
+In Japan it was only available as 2 turbocharged models: the Alcyone 4WD VR Turbo, and the Alcyone FF VS Turbo.